MIBAC FAQs

 Low back pain can be frustrating for both patients and clinicians.
 There is often no single cause for the pain that can be “fixed” with one approach to treatment.
 There can then be unnecessary imaging studies and referrals, use of unproven therapies, over-use of opioids, and dissatisfied patients who never do get effective relief of pain.

-Back pain is the leading cause of disability worldwide.
+Back pain is the leading cause of disability worldwide, and has been shown to be a significant risk factor for suicide.

 What are the goals of the collaborative?